Story and Photos Mike Spicer

 Four: Details Details Details.
 Every car has a unique personality, spend some time getting acquainted with it and don’t forget to dig into the details.
 There are always some special bits that stand out.
 After your initial analysis of the scene get in close to shoot isolated parts of the car.
 Sometimes a detail shot is the best one.

 Five: Reflections.
 It may be an afterthought but make sure to pay attention to what is being reflected in the paint and chrome.
 Trees, people, other cars, everything can be seen in the reflections.
 It’s easy to get excited about a shot only to be disappointed later under closer examination that there were unwanted reflections.
+Also a polarizing filter is a must have to manage reflections/glare from the sun.
 Keep this in mind while in the field as part of your mental check list.

 Many factors go into making a good car photograph.
 Experiment with your equipment and approach to find what works for you.